Program: M.S., Counseling

 EPC 665 Individual and Group Counseling of Children in the Schools (3)

 EPC 667 Law, Ethics and Professional Practice for School Psychologists in Schools and Private Practice (3)

 EPC 674 Family Development Across the Lifespan (3)

 SPED 610 Program Planning in Special Education (3)

 3. Culminating Experience (3 units)

-**If a student needs an additional semester to complete his or her thesis/project, he or she will need to enroll in EPC 698C for an additional semester.
+**If students need an additional semester to complete their thesis/project, they will need to enroll in EPC 698C for an additional semester.